dtekluva/cohort4b2wd/abayomiDare/README.md

 print(x)

-range() 	Generates a range of integer values
+range() 	Generates a range of integer values a particular order in which related things follow each other.
 The range() function is used to generate a sequence of numbers over time.
 At its simplest, it accepts an integer and returns a range object (a type of iterable). x = range(6) for n in x: